openstack/openstacksdk/doc/source/contributor/layout.rst

 ----------

-The :class:`openstack.connection.Connection` class builds atop a :class:`os_client_config.config.CloudRegion` object, and provides a higher level interface constructed of ``Proxy`` objects from each of the services.
+The :class:`openstack.connection.Connection` class builds atop a :class:`openstack.config.cloud_region.CloudRegion` object, and provides a higher level interface constructed of ``Proxy`` objects from each of the services.

 The ``Connection`` class' primary purpose is to act as a high-level interface to this SDK, managing the lower level connecton bits and exposing the